Dana94/2019-website/blog/2019-06-23-styling-in-vuejs.md

 > There are various ways to attach styles on elements in Vue.js.
 Here, I'm going to explain the methods for binding to the `class` and `style` attributes.

-I still sometimes find myself looking back at the <a href="https://vuejs.org/v2/guide/class-and-style.html" target="_blank">Vue.js docs</a> when applying styles to my elements so this is more of a review for me to finally have this memorized.
+I still sometimes find myself looking back at the <a href="https://vuejs.org/v2/guide/class-and-style.html" target="_blank" rel=noopener>Vue.js docs</a> when applying styles to my elements so this is more of a review for me to finally have this memorized.

 Bear with me, these styles will be horribly boring but this is for syntax notes so hopefully you get something out of this.